Turkey

 Cilicia

-France signed a peace treaty with Turkey ending fighting
+France signs treaty with Turkey ending fighting in

 (b.
 1868 - d.
 1948)